jsebanaz90/Flight-simulator_with_SD_for-UrbanTransportation-planing/README.md

 ### Supplementary material:

 Folder <b>SD_models</b> contains the System Dynamic model (both English and Spanish versions) used by the flight simulator.
-This model was built in Evolución, a software package developed by SIMON research group (<a href="http://simon.uis.edu.co/">Showing Text</a>) to model and simulate with SD.
+This model was built in Evolución, a software package developed by SIMON research group (<a href="http://simon.uis.edu.co/">simon.uis.edu.co</a>), at Universidad Industrial de Santander (Bucaramanga, Colombia) to model and simulate with SD.
 In this same folder, the reader can find the .exe file (named <b>evolucion_45_Beta.exe</b>) of Evolución for its installation.